Everything you need to know about submersible pumps

 What are submersible water pumps used for?

-They are used for a wide variety of purposes and in a wide variety of contexts.
+They are used for a wide variety of purposes and in a wide variety of contexts including draining pools or in sump pits.
 They are popular for both domestic and industrial applications all over the world.

 These types of pumps are very common in backyards around Australia because they are very effective when it comes to filtering and keeping water clean.
 Some popular domestic uses for them include drainage, gardening (especially watering), collection of rain water, removal of ground water, removal of stormwater and extraction of water from underground.
 If your house is in a high-risk area for bush fires, then it can be good idea to have a pump on hand.
 What's more, it can make the job of washing your car or boat much, much easier.